kuroji-fusky/dotfiles/README.md

 ### PowerShell

 > **Note**
-> To run `setup.ps1`, will require admin privilages and allow the script by bypassing its Execution Policy:
+> Running `setup.ps1` will require admin privilages and allow the script by bypassing its Execution Policy:

 ```powershell